MacaScheer/toxic-sludge/README.md

 # Functionality

-- Toxic sludge moves through pipelines.
-Route the sludge through the town via the pipelines.
+- Route the toxic sludge underneath the town via the pipelines.
 - Pipe pieces can be manipulated by rotating them.
 - If a pipe isn't connected correctly the sludge may leak out and poison the town's drinking water!